 Software applications supporting the Gerber X2 file format

-If your software supports X2 and you wish to add it to this list please contact us at email@example.com.
+If you supply software that supports X2 and you wish to add it to this list please contact us at firstname.lastname@example.org.

 Is it difficult to implement Gerber X2?